 Start your order by completing the free no obligation online consultation

 Treatments start from as little as £35.95 including free same day deliveryStart Your Free Online Consultation Now

-During unprotected sex, organisms which cause inflammation can pass into your urethra and lead to a diagnosis of non-specific urethritis.
+During unprotected sex, organisms that cause inflammation can pass into your urethra and lead to a diagnosis of non-specific urethritis.
 In almost 50% of studies, chlamydia was identified as the underlying cause of the infection.
-Other organisms that are responsible include the human papilloma virus, which causes genital warts; the herpes simplex virus, which causes genital herpes; and trichomonas vaginalis, a protozoan that causes trichomoniasis.
+Other organisms that are responsible include the human papilloma virus (HPV), which causes genital warts; the herpes simplex virus, which causes genital herpes; and trichomonas vaginalis, a protozoan that causes trichomoniasis.

 Non-specific urethritis is one of the most common reasons why men visit their local genitourinary medicine or sexual health clinic.
 46,000 cases of non-specific urethritis were reported in the UK alone in 2004, as a result of chlamydia.

 There are a variety of benefits that can be experienced when successfully treating non-specific urethritis.
 These include:

 If you are displaying any of the symptoms caused by non-specific urethritis, then you should visit your local genitourinary medicine (GUM) clinic or sexual health clinic.
 These tests usually involve either a swab or a urine sample and will be used to detect any bacteria.
 It is also advised that you get tested for gonorrhoea and chlamydia at the same time as these two STI's have been known to cause non-specific urethritis.